 Reconciliation with God, however, is inseparable from reconciliation with one another, as the synodical study God’s Diverse and Unified Family reminds us.
 In Christ Jesus, God has “destroyed the barrier, the dividing wall of hostility” between Jews and Gentiles (Eph.
 2:13–18).
 “The point for us is clear: If God himself took away the only division that he had ever made within the human family [Jews and Gentiles], how much more have all other man-made divisions within the human family been taken away” (God’s Diverse and Unified Family, 19–20).
 Christians who emphasize social activism and justice work rightly see this community-creating dimension as an indispensable part of God’s mission.

 Third, God is through Christ reconciling “to himself all things, whether things on earth or things in heaven,” into a cosmic commonwealth of sorts (Col. 1:20).
 Jesus is the Lord of lords over all things “visible and invisible, whether thrones or powers or rulers or authorities” (Col. 1:16).
-Our Reformed tradition has emphasized this dimension, evidenced in our penchant for Christian higher education and other Christian institutions.
+Our Reformed tradition has emphasized this dimension, evidenced in our penchant for Christian educational institutions at all levels and other Christian institutions.
 This commonwealth dimension is famously captured in Abraham Kuyper’s “every square inch” mantra.
 Creational care and redeeming our cultural institutions and thought patterns are also part of God’s mission.

 Conflicts arise when we fail to recognize each dimension’s importance or validity.
 Instead of working in tandem, we argue over our different conceptions of God’s mission.
 I do not wish the Christian Reformed Church to reduce the gospel to a so-called “social gospel.”
 Neither do I want it to narrow Christ’s cosmic reign only to “saving souls.”
 I certainly hope we do not lose the gifts and strengths of our intellectual and institutional heritage.